evanclue/ddr-picker/README.md

-you can easily copy the launcher script, and edit it to point at different games. to see what save states exist in the pack, you can view `C:\pegasus\games\ddr573-mame\sta`. all you have to do is replace `ddrexproc` in the launcher script with whatever game is in the `sta` folder that you want to run. for instance, if you replaced it with `ddr2m`, it would launch Dance Dance Revolution 2ndMIX.

-feel free to repeat this for every game listed in the `sta` folder.
+you can easily copy the launcher script, and edit it to point at different games. to see what save states exist in the pack, you can view `C:\pegasus\games\ddr573-mame\sta`. all you have to do is replace `ddrexproc` in the launcher script with the name of the games in the `sta` folder that you want to run. for instance, if you replaced it with `ddr2m`, it would launch Dance Dance Revolution 2ndMIX. feel free to repeat this for every game listed in the `sta` folder that you want to have in your pegasus setup.

+if you want to have increased visual clarity when booting a game, you can create a shortcut of `kill_pegasus.bat`, `mame2lit.exe`, and `mame.exe`, edit the properties of each shortcut so that they start 'minimized', and then point the autohotkey launcher script to their respective .lnk shortcut files.<br>they will start minimized, and it looks really clean. i prefer it, but whether or not you choose to do it yourself is up to you.

 ---

 #### downloading assets for pegasus
-- tiles, etc.
+- okay, so we have some game launchers written in autohotkey, and compiled to .exe.
+- now, we can download the logos for each game you want to have in your launcher.
+- you can download individual logos